SAFARI CAMPS for responsible travellers

 • morning and afternoon/evening game drives and bush walks;

-• bird watching - including the rare and prehistoric-looking shoebill, which can be viewed from a mokoro (a traditional wooden canoe).
+• bird watching - including the rare and prehistoric-looking shoebill, which can be viewed from a mokoro.
 Shoebill nests are best viewed (from a distance) in the late dry season - only under the guidance of the Shoebill Guardian Program;

 How to get to Bangweulu